WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - here is an [example of mine](https://github.com/WojciechMatuszewski/eb-destinations-example)

+- here is a [great article](https://medium.com/lego-engineering/amazon-eventbridge-how-to-manage-api-connection-credentials-with-aws-secrets-manager-f773f7d2aac5) on how the _API Destinations_ and the _AWS Secrets Manager_ interact with each other.
+  - the TLDR is that the _EventBridge_ is eating the cost of calling the secrets manager.

 ### Amazon MQ

 - occupies VPC, and only VPC.
 This is **different than SQS or SNS** where the service CAN be made private, but it's public by default.